-Crispy and tender Brussels sprouts are a great side dish and now even easier in the air fryer!
+Crispy and tender Air Fryer Brussels Sprouts are crunchy on the outside and soft on the inside.
+A great side dish and now even easier in the air fryer!
 A hint of garlic and a spicy buffalo ranch dipping sauce bring the flavor level up a few notches!

 If you are like me and start a new “healthy eating” regimen only to fall off the wagon a few weeks later because it’s too hard, I have a great recipe for you that you are going to love!
 If you love Brussels sprouts of course…

 I am not one to get sucked into all the new food trends or gadgets, even though I finally got an electric pressure cooker (as a gift) but this air fryer trend that is front and center is no joke.
 I got one and love it!

 This prompted me to start looking for air fryer recipes not just for side dishes and meats, but for appetizers!

 I am not one for full meals as you know so I need something I can make my snacks in.
 Of all the air fryer vegetable recipes I found on Pinterest, sprouts seem to be the favorite for veggies.
 You can get those lovely outer leaves like deep frying, but with a fraction of the oil.

 I adapted one for my liking and found that I love using the trendy air fryer because it is like a small convection oven that doesn’t heat up my kitchen like my full size oven does.